You call it a “status meeting.” Your team hears “come prepared to defend your work.”

 Making It Real

-Here’s what this looked like in practice: A team raised that they were blocked on legal review for a new payment feature.
+A team raised that they were blocked on legal review for a new payment feature.
 Instead of “why didn’t you start legal review earlier?”, the question was “what do you need from legal?”
 We escalated to legal leadership that day.
 Legal added capacity.
 Feature unblocked within a week.

 Kim Scott’s Radical Candor framework applies here: support meetings embody “care personally” while maintaining “challenge directly.”
 You’re helping people while keeping standards high.
 It’s not about lowering the bar—it’s about being present when people push themselves to meet it.

-If leadership uses “support meetings” as a cover for the same old monitoring—just with softer language—the naming change will feel like manipulation.
-And it will be.
+If leadership uses “support meetings” as a cover for the same old monitoring, just with softer language, the naming change will feel like manipulation — because it is.
+But when the framing genuinely represents the intent, it transforms how teams engage with their leadership.

 The Deeper Pattern